Offshore assets and foreign income

 If you have any overseas income or capital gains that were overlooked on your UK tax returns, you should proactively seek to disclose these to HMRC.
 If you wait until HMRC begins an investigation, the eventual settlement cost will be higher.

 Common Reporting Standard

 The OECD, working with the G20, developed a Common Reporting Standard (CRS) for the automatic global exchange of financial information.
-Over 100 countries (including former tax havens) will exchange information annually from September 2018.
+Since September 2018 over 100 countries (including former ‘tax havens’) exchange information annually.

 The CRS ‘looks through’ any trusts, companies and foundations to identify the individuals who have an interest.
 The information will then be given to the country where those individuals are believed to be tax resident.
 HMRC obtains additional information from many countries using its network of Tax Information Exchange Agreements.

 HMRC analyses the data it receives, comparing it to tax returns and other information it already holds, to identify taxpayers to investigate.